pcg79/Temps/README.md

 # Temps
 First try at an android app

-As an American living in the UK I'm still getting used to doing the conversion to and from Celcius.
+As an American living in the UK I'm still getting used to doing the conversion to and from Celsius.
 In order to start recognizing one for the other I want to be able to see them side by side.
 But there aren't any existing apps I could find that do that.
 So I wrote one.